High Availability Features for EX Series Switches Overview

 High availability refers to the hardware and software components that provide redundancy and reliability for network communications.
 This topic covers the following high availability features of Juniper Networks EX Series Ethernet Switches:

 You can configure Virtual Router Redundancy Protocol (VRRP) for IP and IPv6 on most switch interfaces, including Gigabit Ethernet interfaces, high-speed Gigabit Ethernet uplink interfaces, and logical interfaces.
 When VRRP is configured, the switches act as virtual routing platforms.
 VRRP enables hosts on a LAN to make use of redundant routing platforms on that LAN without requiring more than the static configuration of a single default route on the hosts.
 The VRRP routing platforms share the IP address corresponding to the default route configured on the hosts.
-At any time, one of the VRRP routing platforms is the master (active) and the others are backups.
-If the master routing platform fails, one of the backup routing platforms becomes the new master, providing a virtual default routing platform and enabling traffic on the LAN to be routed without relying on a single routing platform.
+At any time, one of the VRRP routing platforms is the primary (active) and the others are backups.
+If the primary routing platform fails, one of the backup routing platforms becomes the new primary, providing a virtual default routing platform and enabling traffic on the LAN to be routed without relying on a single routing platform.
 Using VRRP, a backup switch can take over a failed default switch within a few seconds.
 This is done with minimum loss of VRRP traffic and without any interaction with the hosts.

 Graceful Protocol Restart